Outbreak-Research/Documentation/docs/game data/items.md

 |  20   | 0001 0100 | First aid spray item -> weapon |
 |  24   | 0001 1000 | Flame spray weapon -> item |

-- Offset 06: Number of different items that the item can be combined with
+- Offset 06: number of different items that the item can be combined with

 Value of this byte indicated the number of different items which can be used to combine with this item.